I've Seen All Good People: In media

-The song is used in the opening scenes of the episode "The Tragedy of the Commons" of the fifth season of Fargo.
+The song is used in the opening scenes of the episode "The Tragedy of the Commons" in the fifth season of Fargo.
 The song appears on the soundtrack of the film Almost Famous.
 A remix of the song appears in the trailer for the 2024 film Here.
-The song is also featured in the films Mr. Deeds, Dick, and The Family Fang.
+The song is also featured in the films Dick, Mr. Deeds, The Family Fang, and Dead Man's Wire.